rayandaod/french-intent-classification/README.md

 ### About the translation from english to french

-TODO

-## About the data preprocessing

-I identified the following steps to preprocess the data before training the models or running inference.
-They are implemented in the `src/preprocess.py` file, and the chosen recipe can be specified in `config.yaml`:
-- Handle the *out_of_scope* class
-  - `oos1`: all the classes except the ones of interest are considered as *out_of_scope*
-  - `oss2`: only the original *out_of_scope* class is considered as *out_of_scope*.
-The classes we are not interested in are removed
-  - `oos3`: only keep the classes of interest, and return *out_of_scope* based on a threshold (e.g if the model is not confident enough)
-- `down`: Downsample the *out_of_scope* class if needed
-- `carry`: Enhance the carry_on class for translation to french.
-This is needed because the translation model is not very good at translating this class - I noticed that "carry on" is often translated to "continuer" (which is not the meaning we want here).
-Therefore, I replaced "carry on" by "carry on luggage", or "carry on bag", ... in the training data.
-- `trans`: Translate the dataset to french
-- `stop`: Remove stopwords if using word embeddings
-- Compute embeddings
-  - `flaubert`: Either compute individual word embeddings (using FlauBERT)
-  - `sentenceCamembert`: Or use sentence embeddings (using Sentence CamemBERT)
-- `avg`: Merge the word embeddings by averagoing them
-- `sum`: Merge the word embeddings by summing them

-The above keywords can be combined in `training_data_prep` (preprocessing applied to the training data only) and `training_inference_data_prep` (preprocessing applied to training **and** inference) to specify the pipeline.

-## About the english pipeline

-The english pipeline consists in translating the user input to english using a [french-to-english translation model]() and a [model pre-trained on CLINC150](https://huggingface.co/dbounds/roberta-large-finetuned-clinc) (in english).

-The translation model was chosen among the following, based on reproted BLEU, chrF scores, and test set diversity:
+Since the task is for the french language, I needed to get a high-accuracy translation of the CLINC150 dataset.
+Therefore, I chose a translation model among the following, based on reproted BLEU, chrF scores, and test set diversity:
 - https://huggingface.co/Helsinki-NLP/opus-mt-tc-big-en-fr (chosen)
 - https://huggingface.co/Helsinki-NLP/opus-mt-en-fr

 The model pre-trained on CLINC150 was chosen based on its popularity.
 A deeper model evaluation and comparison (especially the tradeoff between performance and model size) would be needed before going to production with this method.

+## About the english pipeline

+The english pipeline consists in translating the user input to english using a [french-to-english translation model](https://huggingface.co/Helsinki-NLP/opus-mt-tc-big-en-fr) and a [model pre-trained on CLINC150](https://huggingface.co/dbounds/roberta-large-finetuned-clinc) (in english).

 ## TODO
 - [ ] Try different filtering startegies for oos (keep only original oos + downsample, or consider other classes as oos + downsample, or remove oos and other classes and return oos based on threshold)